-In first quarter of 1989, I recalled playing a melody at Sambag Baptist Church’s piano and suddenly the inspiration for lyrics came.
-Thus, I was able to compose “Mag-amba sang Pagdayaw”, which means “Let’s Sing Praises”.
+In the first quarter of 1989, I recalled playing a melody at Sambag Baptist Church’s piano, and suddenly the inspiration for lyrics came.
+Thus, I compose “Mag-amba sang Pagdayaw”, which means “Let’s Sing Praises”.

-The song was first sang by the Sambag Baptist Church choir in one of their services.
+The Sambag Baptist Church choir first sang the song in one of their services.
 The church congregates in the village of Sambag, Jaro, Iloilo City, Philippines.

 “Mag-amba sang Pagdayaw” was first taught among Sambag Baptist Church youth.
-Then they sung it in one program during the Iloilo Kasapulanan Baptist Youth Fellowship Union in Concepcion, Iloilo in summer 1989.
+Then they sang it in one program during the Iloilo Kasapulanan Baptist Youth Fellowship Union in Concepcion, Iloilo, in summer 1989.

 Each time I had the opportunity, especially during youth gatherings, I would teach the song.
 I remembered teaching delegates at the CBFYP leadership training in 1989.